snabbco/snabb/src/apps/virtio_net/README.md

 ## Configuration

-The `VhostUser` app accepts a table as its configuration argument.
+The `VirtioNet` app accepts a table as its configuration argument.
 The following keys are defined:

 — Key **pciaddr**